bmtron3030/AlpacaShephard/README.md

 **Installation**

 1. Make sure that the latest version of Python is installed on your system
+2. Download all of the required depndencies (_alpaca-trade-api_ and _alpaca-py_)
-2. Download the _AlpacaShephard.py_ file
+3. Download the _AlpacaShephard.py_ file
-3. Save it to any desired directory
+4. Save it to any desired directory

 **Examples**